blasks/barnacle-boilerplate/README.md

 ## Step 5: Analyze the results
 1. Run the `5-analyze-results.ipynb` notebook to explore your final model.
     1. The most useful analysis and visualization of your results depends on the type of data you're analyzing, as well as the size and shape of your data tensor.
 Because of this, the examples may have to be modified for your use case.
-This notebook is designed to give you a few ideas of where to start your exploration, and inspire your creativity about where to go from here!
+This notebook is designed to give you a few ideas of where to start your exploration, and inspire your creativity about where to go from here with your analysis!